Silabs-UTF/hwmux-client-golang/v2/docs/ReservationSessionSerializerReadOnly.md

 `func (o *ReservationSessionSerializerReadOnly) UnsetStatus()`

 UnsetStatus ensures that no value is present for Status, not even an explicit nil
-### GetQueuePosition

-`func (o *ReservationSessionSerializerReadOnly) GetQueuePosition() int32`

-GetQueuePosition returns the QueuePosition field if non-nil, zero value otherwise.

-### GetQueuePositionOk

-`func (o *ReservationSessionSerializerReadOnly) GetQueuePositionOk() (*int32, bool)`

-GetQueuePositionOk returns a tuple with the QueuePosition field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetQueuePosition

-`func (o *ReservationSessionSerializerReadOnly) SetQueuePosition(v int32)`

-SetQueuePosition sets QueuePosition field to given value.

-### SetQueuePositionNil

-`func (o *ReservationSessionSerializerReadOnly) SetQueuePositionNil(b bool)`

- SetQueuePositionNil sets the value for QueuePosition to be an explicit nil

-### UnsetQueuePosition
-`func (o *ReservationSessionSerializerReadOnly) UnsetQueuePosition()`

-UnsetQueuePosition ensures that no value is present for QueuePosition, not even an explicit nil
 ### GetQueue

 `func (o *ReservationSessionSerializerReadOnly) GetQueue() []string`